coredns/coredns.io/content/manual/plugins.md

 ## Plugin Documenation

 Each plugin has it's own README detailing how it can be configured.
 This README includes example and other bit a user should be aware of.
+Each of these README's end up on <https://coredns.io/plugins) and we also compile them into [manual pages](https://github.com/coredns/coredns/tree/master/man).